-Source Water Testing - 2022 water samples from Rivermeadows water storage tank: 1) Lead - ND
+Source Water Testing: 2022 water samples from Rivermeadows water storage tank:

+- 1) Lead ND < 0.015 mg./L (Action Level)

-2) Copper - 0.01 mg/L < 1.3 AL (Action Level)
+- 2) Copper ND < 1.3 mg/L (Action Level)

-3) Total Dissolved Solids (TDS) - 230 mg/L
+- 3) Total Dissolved Solids (TDS) 200 mg/L

 Total Dissolved Solids (TDS) is the sum of all mineral, metals and salts dissolved in water; high quantities can cause gastrointestinal distress in people unaccustomed to the water.
 While TDS concentrations exceeding 500 mg/L may be considered objectionable, high TDS does not generally pose a serious health risk but can cause water to be colored, taste poor, stain, and cause diarrhea in people not accustomed to the water.